Food Is Medicine

 Our Impact

-• 5,000 pounds of garden produce distributed to CommuniCare patients
+• Over 10,000 pounds of garden produce distributed to CommuniCare patients (average = 3,000 lbs/year)

 • Dozens of cooking classes delivered

-• 80 patients participated in cooking classes
+• Hundreds of patients have participated in cooking classes

 Garden and Outdoor Classroom